MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

     - **Enforce**.
 Set to **On**

 1. Click :::image type="icon" source="media/qs-tutor/save-icon.png" border="false":::, and then return to the :::image type="icon" source="media/i-content-scan-jobs.PNG" border="false"::: **Content scan jobs** grid.

-### Scan your content

-Go back to the :::image type="icon" source="media/i-content-scan-jobs.png" border="false"::: **Content scan jobs** blade, and select your content scan job.
+1. To scan your content, go back to the :::image type="icon" source="media/i-content-scan-jobs.png" border="false"::: **Content scan jobs** blade, and select your content scan job.

     In the toolbar above the grid, click :::image type="icon" source="media/i-scan-now.PNG" border="false"::: **Scan now** to start the scan.

     When the scan is complete, results are stored in the **%localappdata%\Microsoft\MSIP\Scanner\Reports directory** on the scanner machine.

 Content scan job results include the following types of files: